 Back to the main focus of this post, the holidays at Disneyland are the best time of year.
 This year, we made it a priority to go soon after Thanksgiving day.
 We were fortunate to visit the Festivals of Holidays over at California Adventure.

-Grab your light up mouse ears and let’s go!
+Grab your light-up mouse ears and let’s go!

 Christmas Holidays at Disneyland is the Best!

-A week after Halloween was over, Disneyland undergoes an overnight transformation into a wonderland of Christmas lights and magic.
+A week after Halloween was over, Disneyland underwent an overnight transformation into a wonderland of Christmas lights and magic.
 If you’re someone like me that takes a bit to get into the Christmas spirit, Disneyland will do the trick.

 You won’t ever hear me ramble on about how much I love Christmas time because I’d be lying.
 I have a love and hate relationship with this time of year.
 It is a beautiful time of year, but once the pressure of shopping for the perfect gift starts, I start to get annoyed.
 Anxiety can definitely get the best of me this time of year.